MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 I'm planning to:
 - Support Windows
 - Support ARM
-- Output debug symbols again, so that grug files can be stepped through with a debugger again
+- Output debug symbols again, so that grug files can be stepped through with a debugger

 For the time being you can try out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)